mattmakai/fullstackpython.com/content/posts/180519-django-maps-mapbox.markdown

   [version 2.0.5](https://docs.djangoproject.com/en/2.0/)
 * [pip](https://pip.pypa.io/en/stable/) and
-  [virtualenv](https://virtualenv.pypa.io/en/latest/), which come installed with Python 3, to install and isolate these Django and Rollbar libraries from your other applications
+  [virtualenv](https://virtualenv.pypa.io/en/latest/), which come installed with Python 3, to install and isolate the Django library from your other applications
 * A [free Mapbox account](https://www.mapbox.com/) to interact with their [web API](/application-programming-interfaces.html) using